Rylan Reed

-Rylan Robert Reed (born November 18, 1981 in Dallas, TX) is a former American football and baseball player.
+Rylan Robert Reed (born November 18, 1981) is an American former football and baseball player.
 He played minor league baseball as a pitcher in the Chicago White Sox organization from 2001 to 2005.
 After undergoing treatment for cancer, Reed enrolled at Texas Tech University and played college football from 2005 to 2008.
 He was selected as a first-team All-American offensive tackle in 2008.

 Early years and baseball

 Born in Clute, Texas, Reed attended Crossett High School in Crossett, AR.
 He was a three sport star in high school, playing a tight end and defensive end in football, Center in basketball, and as a pitcher with a 95-mile per hour fastball for the baseball team.
 He was drafted by the Chicago White Sox in the 2000 Major League Baseball June Amateur Draft and was also recruited by Houston Nutt to play college football for the Arkansas Razorbacks.
 The White Sox paid him a $550,000 signing bonus, and Reed opted for baseball.

 He spent four years from 2001 to 2004 playing minor league baseball as a pitcher in the White Sox organization.
-He compiled a 3-0 record and a 2.44 earned run average in 2002.
+He compiled a 3–0 record and a 2.44 earned run average in 2002.
 During his minor league career, his fastball was clocked at 98 miles per hour.
 He was named the White Sox's "organizational pitcher of the year."
 Brandon McCarthy, who played with Reed in 2002, recalled, "He would intimidate the hell out of you.
 He had muscles coming out of muscles.
 That was a sight.